What Is Visual Processing And How Does It Impact Learning?

 - Visual memory is a child’s ability to see and remember what something looks like; Recalling information such as activities, pictures or words that have been viewed in the past.
 If a child has difficulty with visual memory, they may have a hard time with letter/number recognition, recalling sight words, spelling and copying from the board.

-- Check out some fun games and activities to work on visual memory HERE:
+- Check out some fun games and activities to work on visual memory HERE (Thanks OT Mom for the great ideas!)

 VISUAL FORM CONSTANCY